Why Investigate FOD Damage?

+Why Investigate FOD Damage?

 Digital photo & video documentation, a very important part of the investigation process, will include an overview of the damage as well as detailed views of individual impacts.

 In the example, we know that the event occurred at engine start-up.
 The engine was shut down before the compressor became fully spooled, so fan speed rotation did not reach its maximum.
 The engine damage was reported to be isolated to the fan and fan booster, with only minor damage aft of the first stage fan blades.
 The general damage characteristics are shown in Figures 1-4.

 While there is no LE (Leading Edge) damage to any inlet strut, there is extensive LE blade damage to all first stage fan blades, Figures 1 and 2.

 The acoustic liner also shows extensive damage.
 The damage can be described as exhibiting rotational symmetry.
 In general, the blades have LE jagged edges from the blade tip and extending to inside the mid- span shroud, with blades bent in the direction opposite to engine rotation (this engine rotates counterclockwise as viewed from the front).

-Could a blade have broken and caused the damage?
+Could a blade break and cause the damage?
 Indeed, there is a portion of airfoil missing, as shown in Figure 5.

 However, several blades incurred hits that are different from those described so far.
 Smooth circular-shaped impacts are shown on two different blades in Figures 6 and 7.
 This damage could not have been the result of the liberated airfoil, as the airfoil edge is not circular.
 These circular impacts are the result of a foreign object.